Semantic-UI-Vue/Semantic-UI-Vue/README.md

 If you have used it already, you will find Semantic UI Vue's API to be almost the same.

 Semantic UI Vue is still under heavy development.
 Please, feel free to contribute.

+## Contact us!

+Do you have a question?
+Do you want to submit a bug, or suggest an improvement?

+Please do!
+Especially at this stage, we really need this.

+To do so, do not hesitate to [join our chat on Gitter](https://gitter.im/Semantic-UI-Vue/Lobby), or [submit an issue](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue/issues/new) (it doesn't have to be a bug).
+Read the [CONTRIBUTING.md](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue/blob/master/CONTRIBUTING.md) for more details

 ## Installing